houseme/snowflake-rs/README.md

 This is a Rust implementation of the original [houseme/snowflake](https://github.com/houseme/snowflake), which is written in Go.

-A Sonyflake ID is composed of
+A Snowflake ID is composed of

 ```
 39 bits for time in units of 10 msec